multidots/multicollab/readme.txt

 <strong>Power up your editorial workflow</strong>

 In a content editorial workflow, reviewing and providing feedback should be reasonably easy parts of the process.

 While external collaboration tools like Google Docs are an option, online collaboration within the WordPress dashboard isn’t well set up by default.

-Copy-pasting between Google Docs and WordPress can get frustrating and time-consuming.
-Also, being unable to leave direct comments on a post’s draft during the editorial process is a deal-breaker.
+<strong>Copy-pasting between Google Docs and WordPress can get frustrating and time-consuming.</strong> Also, being unable to leave direct comments on a post’s draft during the editorial process is a deal-breaker.

 So, what should WordPress-focused content teams do to improve their collaborative output?

-We bring to you - <a href="https://bit.ly/3vR2maF" target="_blank">Multicollab</a>: <strong>a WordPress collaboration plugin which lets you Comment, Suggest and Collaborate - in real-time, in WordPress without switching back and forth between WordPress and other Apps.
+We bring to you - <a href="https://bit.ly/3vR2maF" target="_blank">Multicollab</a>: <strong>a WordPress collaboration plugin which lets you Comment, Suggest and Collaborate - <i>in real-time</i>, in WordPress without switching back and forth between WordPress and other Apps.
 You can easily share editorial feedback directly within WordPress, including commenting, tagging, replying and much more!</strong>

 The Multicollab WordPress plugin is a versatile WordPress collaboration plugin designed to streamline editorial collaboration and content feedback.
 It allows WordPress content creators to collaborate on articles, blog posts, and other editorial content directly within WordPress.